Traditional Dublin Coddle Recipe

 - Remove, garnish with fresh parsley, and serve.

-Our Pasture Raised Turkey Sticks make the perfect no-prep sausage.
-They’re pre-cooked and already have a smokey flavor that compliments a wide variety of dishes.
-Order them HERE to have your sausage, and have it quick too.
+Our Pasture-Raised Turkey Sticks make the perfect no-prep sausage.
+They’re pre-cooked and already have a smoky flavor that complements a wide variety of dishes.